Log In

 Club History

-However to all intents and purposes it was in 1964 when the first committee meeting reported 35 members, Club rules were drawn up, a Club tie designed and the first of many 'friendly' matches arranged.
+However, to all intents and purposes it was in 1964 when the first committee meeting took place, Club rules were drawn up, a Club tie was designed and the first of many ‘friendly’ matches arranged.
+1964 was the year of Mary Quant, Beatlemania, the Great Train Robbery and the deaths of Nehru, Ian Fleming and Harpo Marx.
+Nelson Mandela was jailed for life for treason.

-The Club has sent teams across the world and hosted other Vets teams from throughout the world.
-It has become the watchword for the continuance of friendly, competitive squash into the 'mature' years.
+The Club has sent Vets teams on tours across the world and hosted other Vets teams from throughout the world.

-Updated by Nigel Belle 2010 and 2014
+Updated by Nigel Belle 2026

 Loading…

-2024 © The Veterans Squash Rackets Club of Great Britain
+2026 © The Veterans Squash Rackets Club of Great Britain

 Terms